-September—mid-October: Senior editors meet with potential authors to discuss responses to revision questions.
+September through late-October: Staff editors gather submissions.
 A student editorial board is assembled and meets.
 Student editors interview each other for short biographies.

-Mid-April: A test site goes up for all involved in the issue to look at.
-A week later, Inquiry goes live.
+Early April: A test site goes up for all involved in the issue to look at.
+A week later, the spring issue of Inquiry is published.

 Although editors play a large role in the development of an article, authors and their mentors are responsible for the accuracy and completeness of the final content.
-Both must sign a PUBLICATION AGREEMENT before the issue goes online.
+The authors and their mentors must sign a PUBLICATION AGREEMENT before the issue goes online.
 An author signature verifies that the work submitted is the author’s own, and that the author has read and agrees with the points about responsibility for publication in professional journals, the uses of published work for UNH publicity purposes, and the right of Inquiry staff to edit all submissions.
 For some commentaries, the signature of the faculty mentor or principal teacher may not be required.
-Hard copies are available outside the Inquiry office (Hood House 218).